AkhilDeo/AkhilDeo/README.md

 - 👋 Hi, I’m @AkhilDeo
 - 👀 I’m interested in software engineering and investing
 - 🌱 I’m currently learning about data structures
+- 💻 I'm currently working as: A web developer for HopHacks (Johns Hopkins University annual hackathon) and as an independent researcher focused on turning an iPhone into the input device for a simulation of a 7DOF Da Vinci Surgical Robot
 - 📫 How to reach me: adeo1@jhu.edu

 <!---